-There may occasionally be situations where cultures are referred for alternative modes of testing at one of the PHE National Mycobacterium Reference Service laboratories.
+There may occasionally be situations where cultures are referred for alternative modes of testing at one of the UKHSA National Mycobacterium Reference Service laboratories.

-Users should inform us in advance of cultures that are being sent by post or courier preferably by 'generic' e-mail: Loth.Smrl@nhslothian.scot.nhs.uk.
+Users should inform us in advance of cultures that are being sent by post or courier preferably by 'generic' e-mail: Loth.Smrl@nhs.scot.
 We will issue a receipt report within one working day from receipt of cultures.